Code-Institute-Submissions/ms1-go2snow/README.md

 ### Acknowledgements

-- I received inspiration for this project from Canadian Sky, flexiski and crystal ski holidays
+- I received inspiration for this project from Canadian Sky, Flexiski and Crystal Ski Holidays
 - My Mentor, Nishant Kumar, for his guidance throughout this project
 - Special thanks to Clare Carroll and Louise Cranley for their tips and support building this project (UX design and content)
+- Haley in Tutor Support, Jim Morel and the Slack Community for their endless support, anytime of the day or night.
-- My husband and my family for providing endless support and feedback
+- My husband and my family for their support and patience!